 To rank and score these products, we bought the top models available and tested them head-to-head to evaluate their performance.
 We grouped these tests into five weighted metrics, with our findings detailed below.

 Comprising the largest portion of the overall score out of all of our rating metrics, Interactiveness takes credit for 35% of the final score.
-We compared the motion tracking accuracy of the headset and controllers and how you interacted with the device to determine the score for each product, with the Gear VR earning a slightly subpar 4 out of 10.
-You can see how this compares to the rest of the products in the chart below.
+We compared the motion tracking accuracy of the headset and controllers and how you interacted with the device to determine the score for each product, with the Gear VR earning a slightly subpar 4 out of 10, comparing poorly with the other headsets.

 While this score may be a little on the low side, it is the highest out of all the mobile headsets.
 The tethered models track your motion throughout the room, not just where you are looking, giving them a distinct edge over the mobile headsets in this set of test.